Carolyn Yerkes Associate Professor

 Yerkes joined Princeton’s faculty in 2014.
 Before that she was curator of rare books at Columbia’s Avery Architectural and Fine Arts Library.
 She also taught classes in art history and architecture in Columbia’s Department of Art History and Archaeology.
-At Princeton, she currently holds the William G. Bowen Presidential Preceptorship, and is a Faculty Fellow of Rockefeller College.
+At Princeton, she is a Faculty Fellow of Rockefeller College.